SzeCode/MAST-680/README.md

 # MAST-680
 A repository to show my work done for the course MAST 680, Data Driven Methods in Dynamical Systems, from Concordia University in Montreal taken in Winter 2023.
+The course was taught by Jason Bramburger.

 The repository contains the files for: